-How To Play Jazz Piano: Chord Substitutions Lesson 1
+Jazz Piano Chord Substitutions Lesson

 In this jazz piano tutorial we’re going to learn a cool technique that you can use to decorate chords that are held for long periods of time.
+If you’re just getting started learning check out this guide: How To Play Jazz Piano – The Ultimate 5 Step Beginners Guide.

 This technique will work particularly well over dominant chords but you can eventually apply the technique to pretty much any type of jazz piano chord.